Your Bag

 Research has found the use of Thyme to embalm mummies in ancient Egypt.

 Derived from the Latin word thymus, thyme gets its name from its smokey and refreshing aroma.
-The ancient Greeks and Romans burned this traditional herb as incense in temples, homes, and symbolic religious places to keep the atmosphere fresh and free from bacteria.
+The ancient Greeks and Romans burned this traditional herb as incense in temples, homes, and symbolic religious places to keep the atmosphere fresh.

-Today, thyme oil helps boost immunity, relieve muscle aches, improve oral health and increase hair growth.
+Today, thyme oil promotes skin care, improves oral health and promotes hair health.
 This oil is harnessed through the use of steam distillation to make its many benefits shine through.

 Benefits & Uses of Thyme Essential Oil